inikulin/ineed/README.md

 HTML-page scraping and reprocessing.
 The easy way.

 `iwant` allows you collect useful data from web pages using simple and fancy API.
-Let's collect all images, hyperlinks, script and stylesheet URLs from www.google.com:
+Let's collect images, hyperlinks, script and stylesheet URLs from www.google.com:

 ```js